Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

-Active ingredient in this medicine: hepatitis a vaccine
+Active ingredients: hepatitis a vaccine

-What this medicine is for
+What it is used for

 VAQTA is indicated for active pre-exposure prophylaxis against disease caused by hepatitis A virus in persons 12 months of age and older.
 Primary immunisation should be given at least 2 weeks prior to expected exposure to Hepatitis A virus.
 Individuals who are or will be increased risk of infection include: Travellers to areas of intermediate or high endemicity for hepatitis A. Persons for whom Hepatitis A is an occupational hazard.
 Employee of child day-care centers.
 Certain institutional workers (eg. caretakers for the intellectually disabled).
 Health workers and teachers in remote Aboriginal and Torres Strait Islander communities.
 Nursing staff and other health care workers in contact with patients in paediatric wards and infectious disease wards.
 Sewerage workers.
 Recipients of blood products.
 Individuals with chronic liver disease and those who have had a liver transplant.
 Homosexually active males.
 Human Immunodeficiency Virus (HIV)-infected Adults.

 - Store at 2 to 8 degrees Celsius